 There are currently no topics for this game.

-Apple II versionThe Apple II version has random "ion storms" which would knock out your shields.
+Apple II versionThe Apple II version has random ion storms which would knock out the ships shields.
 This feature was removed on the PC and the Atari versions of the game.

 Cancelled board gameA board game based on Star Fleet was announced in Interstel's 1988 product catalog, but it was never released.

-DedicationThe Star Fleet Officers Academy Training Manual was dedicated to the astronauts who died in the Challenger explosion, on January 28, 1986.
+DedicationThe Star Fleet Officers Academy Training Manual Volume I was dedicated to the seven astronauts who died in the Challenger explosion, on January 28, 1986.

 - Computer Gaming World